 If there is one message, that you should keep in mind while creating your podcast content, it should be:

 Inform, Educate & Entertain

 While you are sharing your hard-earned knowledge, be a good educator and entertainer.
-Keep your audience interest in mind while recording, and you will be creating only high-quality content.
-Another thing that has always worked out for most of the podcaster is to entertain.
+Keep your audience’s interest in mind while recording, and you will be creating only high-quality content.
+Another thing that has always worked out for most podcasters is to entertain.
 Make the learning fun and your podcast show will be the talk of the crowd.

 Basics: What do you need to start a podcast:

 Alright, let’s get the basics right.
 Here are a few things you should have before you record your podcast:

 Podcast name: What should be your Podcast name?

 There is three simple podcasting naming convention you could follow: